LucaCanali/Miscellaneous/Spark_Notes/Spark_HBase_Connector.md

     ```
   - Deploy using Spark 3.0, as in this example:
   ```
+  # Customize the JAR path, for convenience there are versions uploaded to a web server
   JAR1=http://cern.ch/canali/res/hbase-spark-1.0.1_spark-3.0.1-cern1_3.jar
   JAR2=http://cern.ch/canali/res/hbase-spark-protocol-shaded-1.0.1_spark-3.0.1-cern1_3.jar
   bin/spark-shell --master yarn --num-executors 1 --executor-cores 2 \